 Why retainers matter

-After teeth move, the supporting tissues take time to settle.
-Retainers help hold the result while the bite stabilises — and they reduce long-term drift.
+After teeth move during orthodontic treatment, the surrounding tissues need time to stabilise.
+Retainers help hold the result while everything settles and help prevent long-term drift.

 Types of retainers